Mrs4s/argv/README.md

 2. The value immediately following a key is considered that keys value.
   - NOTE: if the value of a key starts with a hyphen, you need to wrap the value in quotes, otherwise it will be considered another key.
+3. If an argument is provided without a key, it will be included in a []string field of the returned struct called `nokeys`.

 ## Install